Donetsk People's Republic: Beginning of armed conflict

-The OSCE reported that all the main institutions of the city observed by the Monitoring Mission seemed to be working normally as of 16 April.
+The OSCE reported that all the main institutions of Donetsk city observed by the Monitoring Mission seemed to be working normally as of 16 April.
 On 22 April, separatists agreed to release the session hall of the building along with two floors to state officials.
 The ninth and tenth floors were later released on 24 April.
 On the second day of the Republic, organisers decided to pour all of their alcohol out and announce a prohibition law after issues arose due to excessive drinking in the building.

-On 7 May, Russian president Vladimir Putin asked the separatists to postpone the proposed referendum to create the necessary conditions for dialogue.
-Despite Putin's comments, the Donetsk Republic group said they would still carry out the referendum.
-The same day, Ukraine's security service (SBU) released an alleged audio recording of a phone call between a Donetsk separatist leader and leader of one of the splinter groups of former Russian National Unity Alexander Barkashov.
-In the call, the voice said to be Barkashov insisted on falsifying the results of the referendum.
-SBU stated that this tape is a definitive proof of the direct involvement of Russian government with preparations for the referendum.

 Ukrainian authorities released separatist leader Pavel Gubarev and two others in exchange for three people detained by the Donetsk Republic.

+Public opinion polls

-Polling during this period indicated that around 18 per cent of Donetsk Oblast residents supported the seizures of administrative buildings while 72 per cent disapproved.
-Twelve per cent were in favour of Ukraine and Russia uniting into a single state, a quarter were in favour of regional secession to join Russia, 38.4 per cent supported federalisation, 41.1 per cent supported a unitary Ukraine with decentralised power, and 10.6 per cent supported the status quo.
-In an August 2015 poll, with 6500 respondents from 19 cities of Donetsk Oblast, 29 per cent supported the DPR and 10 per cent considered themselves to be Russian patriots.
+Polling during March–May 2014 found that about 41% of those polled in Donetsk Oblast wanted a united Ukraine with decentralized power; 38% wanted a federalized Ukraine; about 25% wanted the province to join Russia; 12% wanted all of Ukraine to join Russia; and 11% supported the status quo.
+Meanwhile, 72% opposed the occupations of government buildings and 18% supported them.
+In an August 2015 poll, with 6500 respondents from 19 cities of Donetsk Oblast, 29% supported the Donetsk People's Republic and 10% considered themselves to be Russian patriots.

-11 May independence referendum